Rigonz/5k-Spanish-Job-Names-/README.md

 It is not intended to be an exhaustive list of job names, but definitely it is a large enough database.

 ## Masculine and Feminine Names
 By default the names use the masculine, singular form.
+When the feminine form is irregular, it is also included.

 ## Fields
 The records in the csv files have two fields: the name and the source, which is a list with the numeric codes used in the Sources section.